Armenian Patriarchate of Jerusalem: History

 In 638, following the Muslim conquest of Jerusalem from the Byzantine Empire, after Sophronius died and the Greeks did not appoint another bishop for Jerusalem, the Armenian Apostolic Church began appointing its own bishops for Jerusalem.
 The office has continued, with some interruptions, down to this day.
 The bishops were later elevated in stature and became patriarchs.
 The Armenian patriarch is independent and self-governing.
 The Armenian Patriarch of Jerusalem recognizes the Mother See of Holy Etchmiadzin as having pre-eminent supremacy in all spiritual matters.

 After the end of the Crusader period, the Armenian patriarchs sought to establish good relations with the Muslim rulers.
 The Armenian Patriarch Sarkis I (1281–1313) met the Mamluk governor in Egypt and subsequently returned to his community in Jerusalem, hoping to usher in a period of peace for his people after the Crusades.
-In the 1340s the Armenians were permitted to build a wall around their quarter.
+In the 1340s, the Armenians were permitted to build a wall around their quarter.
 The Mamluk government also engraved a protective declaration in Arabic on the western entrance to the quarter.

 The Armenian quarter in this period kept creating "facts on the ground" by the constant small expansions and consolidations.
-In the 1380s Patriarch Krikor IV built a priests' dining room across from St. James' Cathedral.
-Around 1415 the olive grove on the Mount of Olives, the Garden of Gethsemane, was purchased.
-In 1439, Armenians were removed by the Greeks and from the Golgotha chapel in the Church of the Holy Sepulcher, but the Patriarch Mardiros I (1412–1450) purchased the "opposite area" as compensation, and named it Second Golgotha.
+In the 1380s, Patriarch Krikor IV built a priests' dining room across from St. James' Cathedral.
+Around 1415, the olive grove on the Mount of Olives, the Garden of Gethsemane, was purchased.
+In 1439, Armenians were removed by the Greeks from the Golgotha chapel in the Church of the Holy Sepulchre, but the Patriarch Mardiros I (1412–1450) purchased the "opposite area" as compensation, and named it Second Golgotha.
 This remains in the patriarch's possession to this day.
 Because of the rights of the Armenian Church on the Golgotha Chapel, in the afternoon processions in the Holy Sepulcher, the Armenian Church has liturgy there.

 At times, the Armenian Patriarchate of Jerusalem became politicized by struggles within the Armenian Church.
 The Armenian Patriarchate, due to its proximity to the holy places and isolation from the main Armenian population, played an important role in the schism that began to affect the Armenian leaderships in Constantinople and Etchmiadzin (seat of the Armenian church).
-Significantly Bishop Eghiazar assumed the Armenian Patriarchate of Jerusalem and in 1644 declared himself for a short period of time as catholicos (leader) of all the Armenian church.
+Significantly, Bishop Eghiazar assumed the Armenian Patriarchate of Jerusalem and in 1644 declared himself for a short period of time as catholicos (leader) of all the Armenian church.